 The whole thing began four years ago and started as a conversation over Sunday lunch.
 We were enjoying a couple of craft beers and talking about the (then) lack of any interesting breweries in our home town, Cambridge.

-Things escalated a little and we started to think about whether we could actually make beer.
+Things escalated a little, and we started to think about whether we could make beer.
 One week later, and having spent a few hundred pounds, we embarked on our first brew.
 It tasted awful, we made a lot of mistakes, but curiosities had been piqued.
-Research began (lots of essential taste testing of other beers), we started to put together mood boards for what the brand would look and feel like and the name was coined.
+Research began (lots of essential taste testing of other beers), we started to put together mood boards for what the brand would look and feel like, and the name was coined.
 Old Friends Brewery: 'From a friendship based on beer to a beer based on friendship' – a tagline I’m still unashamedly proud of.

-At this point things started to get serious, we registered a limited company.
+At this point, things started to get serious, we registered a limited company.
 We approached some friends who run a local design agency (The District) and offered them the chance to become minority shareholders – in exchange for their branding and design expertise.
 Everyone was excited!
-Suddenly we had a brand identity, a website, and Instagram account that had announced to the world that our beer was coming soon… time to learn to brew!
+Suddenly we had a brand identity, a website, and Instagram account that had announced to the world that our beer was coming soon – time to learn to brew!

 On the flip side, we had some low points.
 An ill-fated canning run saw us pouring away a lot of spoiled beer and losing a lot of money.
-In an industry where margins are tiny, incidents like this can really hurt you.
-The biggest issue though, and the one resource that is finite to all of us, was our time.
+In an industry where margins are tiny, incidents like this can hurt you.
+The biggest issue, though, and the one resource that is finite to all of us, was our time.
 There’s no getting away from how time-consuming brewing is.
 From start to finish a brew is at least a seven to eight-hour process.
 Although there are times during that process when you can be failure-passive, you still have to be attentive and present.

-So, when you throw in day jobs, school pick-ups and everyday family life that becomes a big time drain.
+So, when you throw in day jobs, school pick-ups and everyday family life that becomes a significant time drain.
 For this reason, we got into a pattern of brewing in the evening and on into the night.
-There were times when we were stood outside on a January morning at 2am with soaking wet feet, when we really questioned what we were doing.
-We were definitely burning the candle at both ends.
+There were times when we were stood outside on a January morning at 2am with soaking wet feet, when we questioned what we were doing.
+We were burning the candle at both ends.

-As soon as I started running a craft beer business my eyes were opened.
+As soon as I started running a craft beer business, my eyes were opened.
 I realised why Handsome Frank worked and how the structure of that business was much healthier.
 With beer, you have to think about physical products, storage, ingredients, shelf life, technical processes, none of the things are part of being an illustration agency.
 I realised what we’d done right and the advantage of the way we’d structured Handsome Frank.

 With brewing, making something physical (and with love) and sending it out into the world was one of the things I enjoyed most about the experience.
-With Handsome Frank, even though the work is sometimes printed, or installed, we’re essentially dealing with digital files on a day to day basis.
-I really liked the feeling of making something tangible that could be experienced and consumed by people.
-When people liked our beer and they told us so, it felt amazing.
+With Handsome Frank, even though the work is sometimes printed, or installed, we’re dealing with digital files on a day to day basis.
+I liked the feeling of making something tangible that could be experienced and consumed by people.
+When people liked our beer, and they told us so, it felt amazing.
 The flipside to that was when the feedback wasn’t positive.

-With Handsome Frank our clients are all over the world and on many occasions, I never meet the person behind the emails.
+With Handsome Frank, our clients are all over the world and on many occasions, I never meet the person behind the emails.
 It was so good to work with people who you can meet face to face, bump into on the street or grab a quick coffee with.
-I felt like it really reconnected me with where I live, my community and that’s something that I want to take forward in future.
-It’s so easy for a business owner to just sit behind a laptop and not actually connect with real people these days.
+I felt like it reconnected me with where I live, my community and that’s something that I want to take forward in future.
+It’s so easy for a business owner to sit behind a laptop and not connect with real people these days.

 I guess the final things that I learned from all of this is that hobbies don’t need to become businesses.
 If you’re an entrepreneurial type of person (sorry I hate the word, too), there’s always that temptation to take something you enjoy and monetise it.

-In this instance though, I think that was a mistake.
-By taking something you love and turning it into a business, some of the joy is lost and the pressures of everyday life come into a world which should be fun and free.
+In this instance, though, I think that was a mistake.
+By taking something you love and turning it into a business, some of the joy is lost, and the pressures of everyday life come into a world which should be fun and free.
 I plan to brew beer again one day, hopefully with my old friend Tim, but next time, it'll just be for fun.
 And if we fail to make anything nice, we’ll have fun failing.